 USEPA requires large electric generating units to purchase allowances for air pollutant emissions of acid rain precursors and those impacting air quality in downwind states.
-U.S. EPA updated the Cross-State Air Pollution Rule (CSAPR) on March 15, 2021.
-AMP owned or operated facilities subject to these programs have been allocated sufficient allowances for continued operation.
-If necessary, additional allowances may be purchased as needed to comply.
+U.S. EPA is in the process of updating this program.
+AMP owned or operated facilities subject to the CSAPR have been allocated allowances for continued operation, and additional allowances may be purchased as needed to comply.